yoda66/MAAS/docs/03-docker-stack.md

 ```

 ### Step 3: Create/review the **docker-compose.yml** file.

+Before we deploy a docker stack, we need a common docker volume for file storage, and we need an appropriately formatted **docker-compose.yml** file which will be used to configure our stack.

+The docker volume will be specified in our docker-compose file.
+It will be created when the docker stack is deployed.

 Fortunately for you, I have done the legwork required to build a docker compose file which will run your 4 different containers as a docker service with a common docker volume.
 Listed below is the **docker-compose.yml** file we will be using.
 Notably we will be relying on that **$TASK_SLOT** environment variable that the docker stack deployment command will set for us.